MichaelCurrin/open-air/README.md

 - [Jekyll](https://jekyllrb.com/) - To build the static site.
 No Jekyll templating or themes are used though.
 - Bootstrap - To add styling to the tables (from [tutorial](https://getbootstrap.com/docs/4.3/content/tables/)), the navbar (from [tutorial](https://getbootstrap.com/docs/4.3/components/navbar/#toggler)) and to the page overall.
 - JQuery - To handle fetching JSON data.
 - Mustache JS - To create tables easily using a template and dynamic data.
+These templates have to be escaped using the Jekyll `raw` tag.

 ### Setup